itsnotkx/Helpers-Of-Tomorrow/README.md

 ```
 6) Install frontend requirements
 ```
-cd ..
-cd .. # should be in /Helpers-Of-Tomorrow directory cd hot_front npm install
+#open a new terminal.
+This should be in the root directory (/Helpers-Of-Tomorrow)
+cd hot_front
+npm install
 ```
-7) Move frontend's .venv file to /hot_front
+7) Move frontend's .env file to /hot_front
 7) Launch frontend
 ```
 npm run dev